 Smith was, like his father, inspired with the development of the Afrikaans language and culture.
 In the then Cape Province he perhaps drafted the first complete set of working drawings and a bill of quantities in Afrikaans (for the construction of a building larger than a residence in the Cape Province) for the new Dutch Reformed Church in Newtonpark, Port Elizabeth in 1954.
 He, however, remained a life long member of the RIBA.

-J Anthonie Smith died in Somerset-West on the 7th of May 1997 at the age of 86.
+J Anthonie Smith died in Somerset-West on 7 May 1997 at the age of 86.

 [Schalk LE ROUX, June 2010]